JuliaDynamics/Attractors.jl/docs/src/examples.md

 psys = ProjectedDynamicalSystem(ds, [1, 2], [0.0, 0.0])
 ```

-For this systems we know the attractors are close to the magnet positions, so we can just do
+For this systems we know the attractors are close to the magnet positions.
+The positions can be obtained from the equations of the system, provided that one has seen the source code (not displayed here), like so:
 ```@example MAIN
 attractors = Dict(i => StateSpaceSet([dynamic_rule(ds).magnets[i]]) for i in 1:3)
 ```